 Of course, there may be hidden fees too on furnished short term rentals, so make sure you always ask the lister about the following: cleaning fees, application fees, credit check fees, and hotel taxes.
 Make sure you have an understanding of all fees, which should all be disclosed on the listing by the way.
 (If not please let us know!).

 Leasebreak goal is to provide a transparent marketplace to help you find a furnished short term rental.
 If you have any questions, please drop us a line using the blue “feedback” button on this page.

-Like “short term rental”, the term “sublet” is used for many different situations in NYC.
+Like the term “short term rental”, the term “sublet” is used for many different situations in NYC.
 First, what is a sublet?”

 DEFINITION ON NYC SUBLET - LEGAL DEFINITION

 Well, legally speaking a sublet is when a current tenant (sublessor) rents an apartment to another tenant (sublessee).
 The lease in this situation is known as a sublet.
 It can be a short term sublet, or a long term sublet.
 It can also be a furnished sublet or an unfurnished sublet.

 The legal definition of a sublet described above comes about usually in two different ways: